How to Run an SEO Split-Test (the Easy Way)

 Granted, the tweaks you’re testing might seem small.
 But a small change from 10K to 10M product pages could lead to a 10% to 20% lift in organic traffic to those pages, which would be worth millions of dollars.

-( Exclusive Concepts, for example, saw a 21% traffic growth on variant pages.
+( Exclusive Concepts, for example, saw a 21% increase in organic clicks on variant pages.
 That change will increase sitewide revenue by 5% over the next 12 months.)
+Learn how to prove the ROI of SEO split-testing.

 Start running your statistical SEO split-test today with SplitSignal.